My Very Honest Bluestone Review: 3 Night Christmas Break in Wales

 Review of restaurants and vegan food at Bluestone resort

 We did take food with us, but we also took some spending money to eat out.
 We had breakfast in our cottage each morning and then either cooked our own lunch or dinner or went out to a restaurant for one of these meals.
-We are all vegan so eat no animal products.
-I had checked with the resort when booking that they had vegan menus, so I already had printed out the vegan menus they had available.
-It wouldn’t have been a problem if they hadn’t as we’d have taken all our own food, but amazingly they had three vegan menus across their eateries.

 Oak Tree Restaurant review

-On the first night we decided to go for pizza.
-After driving for a few hours to get to Bluestone (well, it should have been 2.5 hours, but we had to make a couple of stops for the toilet at service stations and got stuck in a bunch of traffic) we didn’t fancy cooking and so treated ourselves to pizza at the Oak Tree Restaurant.
+On the first night, we decided to go for pizza.
+After driving for a few hours to get to Bluestone (well, it should have been 2.5 hours, but we had to make a couple of stops for the toilet at service stations and got stuck in a bunch of traffic), we didn’t fancy cooking and so treated ourselves to pizza at the Oak Tree Restaurant.

-I’m going to say that this was possibly my favourite vegan pizza I’ve eaten out so far!
-We all love pizza and we’ve had some great pizzas in restaurants before, but I think this one was perfect for me.
-It was a stone baked base that tasted really fresh, as did the toppings.
 Ben and I had the mushrooms, onion, artichoke and tomato pizza each.
-The kids each had a margherita pizza.
-They all came with vegan cheese and it was a really good one!
+The kids each had a margarita pizza.
+They all came with vegan cheese, and it was a really good one!
 Vegan cheeses are so hit and miss, but this was delicious and creamy.

-We also had the vegan dough balls to share which came with a pot of vegan garlic butter – yummy!
+We also had the vegan dough balls to share, which came with a pot of vegan garlic butter – yummy!

-The staff were all great and they checked we had everything we needed several times, but not in an overbearing way.
+The staff were all great, and they checked we had everything we needed several times, but not in an overbearing way.

 The Chippy

-We had some chippy chips on the last night and I wasn’t blown away.
-They were OK, but nothing like what I think ‘chippy chips’ should be – chunkier chips.
-They were thinner chips, very well done.
-Ben probably liked them more than me, but I love proper chunky chippy chips that aren’t crispy.
+We had some chippy chips on the last night, and I wasn’t blown away.
+They were OK, but nothing like what I think ‘chippy chips’ should be – chunkier chips with mushy insides!

-There is a café, coffee house and a couple more restaurants that we didn’t use during our stay so I can’t comment on them, but we’d definitely return to the Oak Tree restaurant if we went back.
-I had also printed two other vegan menus before we arrived for two of their other pubs/restaurants, so it’s great to see there are plenty of options for vegans.
+There is also a café, coffee house and a couple more restaurants that we didn’t use during our stay, so I can’t comment on them, but we’d definitely return to the Oak Tree restaurant if we went back.

-Reviews of bluestone activities and shows
+Reviews of Bluestone activities and shows

 bluestone wales resort cottage holiday review twixmas kingdom of the elves